-Tor Browser 8.5a3 is now available from the Tor Browser Project page and also from our
+Tor Browser 8.5a5 is now available from the Tor Browser Project page and also from our

 There's a new alpha release available for download.
-If you build Tor from source, you can download the source code for 0.3.5.1-alpha from the usual place on the website.
-Packages should be available over the coming weeks, with a new alpha Tor Browser release some time this week.
+If you build Tor from source, you can download the source code for 0.3.5.4-alpha from the usual place on the website.
+Packages should be available over the coming weeks, with a new alpha Tor Browser release by mid-December.

 Remember, this is an alpha release: you should only run this if you'd like to find and report more bugs than usual.

 Tor 0.3.5.4-alpha includes numerous bugfixes on earlier versions and improves our continuous integration support.
 It continues our attempts to stabilize this alpha branch and build it into a foundation for an acceptable long-term-support release.

 - Rust tests can now build and run successfully with the --enable-fragile-hardening option enabled.
 Doing this currently requires the rust beta channel; it will be possible with stable rust once Rust version 1.31 is released.
 Patch from Alex Crichton.
 Fixes bugs 27272, 27273, and 27274.
 Bugfix on 0.3.1.1-alpha.

 - When DisableNetwork becomes set, actually disable periodic events that are already enabled.
 (Previously, we would refrain from enabling new ones, but we would leave the old ones turned on.)
 Fixes bug 28348; bugfix on 0.3.4.1-alpha.

 We have a new stable release today.
 If you build Tor from source, you can download the source code for Tor 0.3.4.9 from the download page on the website.
 Packages should be available within the next several weeks, with a new Tor Browser by mid-December.